-Exhibit No. Description Location 10.30 Semtech Corporation Executive Stock Ownership Guidelines Exhibit 10.39 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2008 10.31 Semtech Corporation 2008 Long-Term Equity Incentive Plan Exhibit 10.40 to the Company's Annual Report on Form 10-K for the fiscal year ended January 27, 2008 10.32 Semtech Corporation Chief Executive Officer Bonus Plan, as amended on March 1, 2011 Filed herewith 10.33 Semtech Corporation 2007 SMI Assumed Plan Exhibit 4.3 to the Company's Registration Statement on Form S-8, Registration No. 333-163780, filed on December 16, 2009 10.34 Semtech Corporation 2000 SMI Assumed Plan Exhibit 4.2 to the Company's Registration Statement on Form S-8, Registration No. 333-163780, filed on December 16, 2009 10.35 Semtech Corporation 2009 Long-Term Equity Inducement Plan Exhibit 10.2 to the Company's Current Report on Form 8-K filed December 15, 2009 10.36 Form of Semtech Corporation 2009 Long-Term Equity Inducement Plan Award Agreements (Performance-Based Vesting) Exhibit 10.37 to the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2010 10.37 Form of Semtech Corporation 2009 Long-Term Equity Inducement Plan Award Agreements (Time-Based Vesting) Exhibit 10.38 to the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2010 10.38 Restricted Stock Award Agreement dated March 29, 2010 with respect to time-based restricted stock award to Mohan Maheswaran Exhibit 10.1 to the Company's Current Report on Form 8-K filed March 31, 2011 10.39 Master Confirmation dated May 30, 2007 between Semtech Corporation and Goldman, Sachs & Co.
+Exhibit No. Description Location 10.36 Form of Semtech Corporation 2009 Long-Term Equity Inducement Plan Award Agreements (Performance-Based Vesting) Exhibit 10.37 to the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2010 10.37 Form of Semtech Corporation 2009 Long-Term Equity Inducement Plan Award Agreements (Time-Based Vesting) Exhibit 10.38 to the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2010 10.38 Restricted Stock Award Agreement dated March 29, 2010 with respect to time-based restricted stock award to Mohan Maheswaran Exhibit 10.1 to the Company's Current Report on Form 8-K filed March 31, 2011 10.39 Master Confirmation dated May 30, 2007 between Semtech Corporation and Goldman, Sachs & Co.
 Exhibit 10.1 to the Company's Current Report on Form 8-K filed June 1, 2007 10.40 Supplemental Confirmation dated May 30, 2007 between Semtech Corporation and Goldman, Sachs & Co.
-Exhibit 10.2 to the Company's Current Report on Form 8-K filed June 1, 2007 10.41 Semtech Corporation Executive Change in Control Retention Plan Exhibit 10.1 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.42 Form of Participation Agreement under the Semtech Corporation Executive Change in Control Retention Plan for non-Swiss employees Exhibit 10.2 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.43 Form of Participation Agreement under the Semtech Corporation Executive Change in Control Retention Plan for Swiss employees Exhibit 10.3 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.44 Policy Regarding Director Compensation Filed herewith 14 Semtech Corporation Code of Conduct Exhibit 14.1 to the Company's Current Report on Form 8-K filed June 25, 2010

-Exhibit No. Description 21.1 Subsidiaries of the Company Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Filed herewith 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
-Filed herewith 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
+Exhibit 10.2 to the Company's Current Report on Form 8-K filed June 1, 2007 10.41 Semtech Corporation Executive Change in Control Retention Plan Exhibit 10.1 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.42 Form of Participation Agreement under the Semtech Corporation Executive Change in Control Retention Plan for non-Swiss employees Exhibit 10.2 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.43 Form of Participation Agreement under the Semtech Corporation Executive Change in Control Retention Plan for Swiss employees Exhibit 10.3 to the Company's Current Report on Form 8-K filed on October 1, 2010 10.44 Policy Regarding Director Compensation Filed herewith 14 Semtech Corporation Code of Conduct Exhibit 14.1 to the Company's Current Report on Form 8-K filed June 25, 2010 21.1 Subsidiaries of the Company Filed herewith 23.1 Consent of Independent Registered Public Accounting Firm Filed herewith 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
+Filed herewith 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a- 14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934 as amended.
 Filed herewith 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act Of 2002 (As set forth in Exhibit 32.1 hereof, Exhibit 32.1 is being furnished and shall not be deemed "filed".)
+Filed herewith

-Filed herewith 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
+Exhibit No. Description Locat 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act Of 2002 (As set forth in Exhibit 32.2 hereof, Exhibit 32.2 is being furnished and shall not be deemed "filed".)
 Filed herewith 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document